Yield Yak (YAK) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Yield Yak Historical Price

-According to the latest data gathered on Yield Yak live price page, the current price of Yield Yak is 329.16USD.
-The circulating supply of Yield Yak(YAK) is 10.00K YAK , giving it a market capitalization of $3.29M.
+According to the latest data gathered on Yield Yak live price page, the current price of Yield Yak is 299.1USD.
+The circulating supply of Yield Yak(YAK) is 10.00K YAK , giving it a market capitalization of $2.99M.

 The Yield Yak Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of YAK based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.